+The Terms of Reference of the AC was last reviewed on 31 July 2023 and there were amendments made to the Terms of Reference in line with the Main Market Listing Requirements.
 The AC Terms of Reference is made available on the Company's corporate website at www.muhibbah.com.